 Food Network on Philo

 The most affordable way to watch Food Network without cable is by subscribing to the streaming service Philo.
-For just $16 a month you get 40 channels including Food Network, as well as the ability to record as many shows as you like and watch them for 30 days.
-A few more channels are available for $20/month.
+For just $20 a month you get over 50 channels including Food Network, as well as the ability to record as many shows as you like and watch them for 30 days.

 You don’t even need to provide a credit card number for the seven-day free trial – all you need is your mobile phone number.
 That said, Philo does not offer sports or the Disney channel, so if those options are a priority for you, you may want to look elsewhere.